 Welcome back to my two-part series on hiking with dogs.
 Today the focus will be on how to prepare for a hike with your best pal.

 As with just about everything in life, there are some inherent risks in exploring the great outdoors.
-Weather, unexpected terrain, wildlife (by which I typically mean insects, though we have seen a couple bears in Monrovia Canyon) can easily turn a pleasant day out into a practical nightmare.
+Weather, unexpected terrain, wildlife (by which I typically mean insects and snakes, though we have seen a couple bears in Monrovia Canyon) can easily turn a pleasant day out into a practical nightmare.
 Fortunately, however, most potential issues are easily prevented with some preparation beforehand and consideration once on the trail.
 I cannot claim credit for most of these tips.
 Most of these guidelines are borrowed from Scouting.

 Things to consider: